If you are considering whether to apply for a loan or use your credit card to finance a big purchase, you need this article to help you decide.

 Admit it, the computations of your credit company sometimes confuse you because of constant adjustments in your bill.
 The unfixed terms make you worry about your next bill.

 On the other hand, you can easily fit in your payment to your budget because you know the exact amount.
 It allows you to plan your monthly budget effectively.
+More about budgeting and how to budget money wisely philippines.

 Credit card late payment charges are much higher than personal loans